cmoulang/circle/README.md

 Raspberry Pi Atom MMC
 ---------------------

-This project contains circle and the experimental RPi AtoMMC firmware (circle/app/atommc5).
+This contains circle and the experimental RPi AtoMMC firmware.
+A working version can be found in circle/app/atommc5/boot/ - copy the files to the first FAT partition on a SD card.

+The firmware source code is in circle/app/atommc5/.
+Follow the instructions below to setup a 64-bit build environment and do a make in this directory to create a new kernel8.img file.

 Circle is configued to target a [Raspberry Pi 3 Model A+](https://www.raspberrypi.org/products/raspberry-pi-3-model-a-plus/) in 64-bit mode.

 Overview
 --------